 A fabric bag must be used 40+ times to match a plastic bag’s environmental footprint.

-A 2018 study by the Ministry of Environment and Food of Denmark showed that the manufacturing and disposal of plastic bags had a lower environmental impact than six alternate bags offered as replacement at most supermarkets.
-It stated that each alternate material would have to be reused a certain number of times to negate the pollution of its production and to equal that of a plastic bag that has only been used one time.
+A 2018 study by the Ministry of Environment and Food of Denmark showed that the manufacturing and disposal of plastic bags had a lower environmental impact than six alternate bags offered as a replacement at most supermarkets.
+It stated that each alternate material would have to be reused between 35 and 7,100 times to negate the pollution of its production and to equal that of a plastic bag that has only been used one time.

 Environmental Footprint Comparison: Alternate Bags vs. Plastic Bags

 A related argument for keeping plastic bags in checkout lanes involves their convenience.
 For retailers, they are cheap, easy to store, and simple to open and fill.
-Many consumers reuse plastic bags in various ways, from lining their bathroom garbage pails to packing belongings when moving to a new home.
+Many consumers reuse plastic bags in various ways, such as lining their bathroom garbage cans.

 Convenience, however, is not the only argument against banning plastic bags.
 As it turns out, the companies that manufacture the bags themselves, such as Formosa Plastics and Novolex, employ thousands of people in plants and factories across the U.S. Every new plastic bag ban, critics argue, raises the risk of widespread layoffs.